sca075/mqtt_vacuum_camera/docs/install.md

 ![Screenshot 2023-08-30 at 07 23 30](https://github.com/sca075/valetudo_vacuum_camera/assets/82227818/5587ecc0-859e-4bd4-ba18-0f96df0c55a5)

-The camera entitiy created will have the same friendly name of your vacuum + "Camera" at the end.
+The camera entity created will have the same friendly name of your vacuum + "Camera" at the end.

 ![Screenshot 2023-08-30 at 07 32 54](https://github.com/sca075/valetudo_vacuum_camera/assets/82227818/c4c054a5-e021-4c68-804b-9484d35a42ae)